Taaroop/taaroop.github.io/README.md

         4) The player <i> without </i> any valid move <b>loses</b>.
 The other wins.
     </p>
     <p style="font-size: 18px;">
-        Get to know more about the algorithm and explanation <a href="here">https://github.com/Taaroop/Nim-Game</a>
+        Get to know more about the algorithm and explanation <a href="https://github.com/Taaroop/Nim-Game">here</a> <br>
-        Visit us in Room 208! (not 208 factorial).
+        Visit us in Room 208!
     </p>

     <div id="total-items-container"></div>